RalDeveloper/LoginUI-PM5/README.md

 # LoginUI-PM5
-Better LoginUI for pm5 by RalDev
+LoginUI plugin for pocketmine pm5

-My first plugin, sorry, i don't know how to use github :v
+Use PocketMine-MP5 so that this plugin works well and is supported

+This is a plugin made by me [RalDev], don't just claim someone else's plugin!

+[ My first plugin for PocketMine-MP ]

+>>> RalDev <<<